Planning begins early!

 -

-Help with artist statement essays, sharing samples with students
+Help edit artist statement essays & arts supplement descriptions, sharing samples with students, as needed.

 -

-Develop spreadsheets of arts supplement requirements for individual colleges
+Develop spreadsheets of arts supplement requirements (pieces, deadlines, essays, etc.) for individual colleges.

 -